-By far the most common of the acute upper respiratory problems is the common cold.
-There is no practical cure yet for the common cold, so basically you end up treating the symptoms while your bodies immune system deals with it.
+By far the most common cause of upper-airway problems is the common cold.
+There is no real cure yet for the common cold, so the goal is to treat the symptoms while your body's own immune system clears it.

 Zinc gluconate lozenges

-The lozenges (Cold Eeze and Zicam) have been shown to have some merit in reducing the duration of the common cold.
-They have almost no side effects and should be used as directed at the beginning of a cold.
-The only side effect is occasional upset stomach, especially if you over use them.
+Zinc lozenges (Cold-EEZE and Zicam) have been shown to shorten a cold a little.
+They have almost no side effects and should be used at the very start of a cold, as the package directs.
+The only side effect is sometimes an upset stomach if you take too many.

-Even though pain and fever are usually not part of a cold there are negative sensations.
-Sore throat, scratchy feelings, minor muscle aches, and headaches are common.
+Even though colds usually don't bring true pain or a fever, they often come with sore throat, scratchy feelings, mild muscle aches, and headaches.
 Take ibuprofen.
-For an adult, I usually recommend taking 2 of them (400 mg) every 8 hours around the clock until the infection is over.
-It helps many of the symptoms in subtle ways.
-Unless you have some uncommon problem, it is almost unheard of to have trouble with ibuprofen used for a week or so.
+For an adult, I usually suggest 2 pills (400 mg total) every 8 hours around the clock until the cold is over.
+It quietly helps many of the symptoms.
+Unless you have an unusual problem, it is very rare to have trouble using ibuprofen for a week or so.
 Read the label.

-The stuffy nose is usually the most annoying symptom. oxymetazoline nasal sprays are the best of the decongestant sprays and are more effective than decongestant pills at opening your nose up plus they have less potential side effects.
+A stuffy nose is usually the worst part.
+Oxymetazoline nose sprays are the strongest decongestant sprays and work better than decongestant pills, with fewer side effects.
 Get a generic.
-The name-brands may have a better spray bottle mechanism.
-This type of medicine should only be used for 3 or 4 days at a time, period.
-After that you must quit using it or your nose will develop a "rebound phenomenon".
+The name brands may have a slightly better spray bottle.
+Important: only use this kind of spray for 3 or 4 days at a time.
+After that, you must stop, or your nose will start to swell back up worse than before (the rebound effect).

-Pseudoephedrine is prescription only in Mississippi only.
-Get 12 hour time release generic pseudoephedrine.
-These are now often kept behind the counter in other states because they are an ingredient in illicit drug manufacture.
-A morning dose of 60 mg of time released pseudoephedrine can be helpful and has few side effects.
-If you have hard to control blood pressure problems then you should avoid oral decongestants.
-A full 12 hour dose is 120 mg, but that is a bit much for many people.
-When doctors prescribe expensive decongestant mixtures, they are almost always just time release pseudoephedrine mixed with some a mucous thinner.
-There are hundreds of prescription brands with fancy names, the only differences between them are minor variations in the amounts of the mixture.
-The decongestant is the most helpful medicine in those mixed pills if you have a viral infection, so for the sake of economy simply buy the decongestant seperately.
+In Mississippi, pseudoephedrine is by prescription only.
+Get the generic 12-hour time-release form.
+In other states it is now often kept behind the pharmacy counter because it is used to make illegal drugs.
+A morning dose of 60 mg of time-release pseudoephedrine can help and has few side effects.
+If your blood pressure is hard to control, avoid decongestant pills.
+A full 12-hour dose is 120 mg, but that is more than many people need.
+When doctors prescribe fancy expensive decongestant pills, they are almost always just time-release pseudoephedrine mixed with a mucus thinner.
+There are dozens of brand names — the only difference between them is small changes in the amounts.
+The decongestant is the most helpful part for a cold, so save money by buying just the decongestant on its own.

-Dextromethorphan is possibly not as effective as we once hoped.
-Recent studies suggest that dextromethorphan is ineffective in children, at least.
-It is one of only two ingredients likely to be helpful and by far the most common cough ingredient in OTC cough preparations.
+Dextromethorphan may not work as well as we used to think.
+Recent studies suggest it doesn't help kids at all.
+It's still one of only two ingredients likely to do anything, and it's the most common cough ingredient in over-the-counter cough medicines.

-Codeine and other narcotic ingredients can be somewhat effective.
-Nothing really helps cough very well if you are sick.
-The narcotic ingredient is usually mixed with some antihistamine or mucous thinner and sold as a relatively expensive brand.
-Generic narcotics in low doses are much cheaper and achieve the same result.
-Narcotics prescribing is being scrutinized more and more making such prescirptions problematic.
+Codeine and other narcotic ingredients can help a little.
+Honestly, nothing really stops a cough well when you are sick.
+The narcotic is usually mixed with an antihistamine or mucus thinner and sold as an expensive brand-name.
+Plain low-dose generic narcotics are much cheaper and do the same thing.
+Narcotic prescribing is being watched more carefully now, which makes these prescriptions harder to get.

 Viral Infections